Black Hat Rust

 Can I pay with AliPay, PayPal, Apple Pay or Google Pay?

 Yes!
-You can now buy Black Hat Rust by card, PayPal, AliPay, Apple Pay or Google Pay..
+You can now buy the ebook (but not the course yet) by card, PayPal, AliPay, Apple Pay or Google Pay..

 How does it work?